New Customer? Get Gold or Silver at Spot!

 What Precious Metals Are Taxed?

-Taxable Products in Florida.
+Taxable Products in Florida

 • Accessory Items.
-Items such as holders, tubes or coin flips.
+Items such as holders, tubes, coin flips, storage products, or similar supplies.

 How Does Florida Calculate Precious Metals Taxes?